-Forex market: Indian rupee rises against US dollar
+Forex Market: Indian Rupee rises against US dollar

-In the forex market, the domestic currency Indian rupee strengthened against the US dollar.
-In the early hours of trading, the domestic currency settled at 69.49 against the US dollar registering a rise of 17 paise.
+In the forex market, the domestic currency, the Indian rupee has strengthened against the US dollar.
+The domestic currency has surged against the US dollar today by 47 paise.
+The rupee has settled at 69.55 by going up by 47 paise against the US dollar.

-In the Interbank forex exchange, the local currency opened 69.45 and then rallied upward against the US dollar and reached 69.37 and later settled at 69.45.
-The Indian rupee has ended its trading at 69.66 against the US dollar on Wednesday.
+The rupee has settled 36 paise down at 70.02 against the US dollar yesterday.

-The trade analysts claimed that the easing of crude oil price and the upward rally of the Indian stock market and the election verdict which supported the NDA has helped the upward rally of the domestic currency.
+In the Interbank Forex Exchange, the Indian rupee opened at 69.75 against the US dollar and gained to trade at 69.67.
+It has touched a low of 69.81 in early hours of trading.

 Post Your Comments